Understanding Rent the Runway Inc. (RENT) through its ratios - The Dwinnex

-In the latest session, Rent the Runway Inc. (NASDAQ: RENT) closed at $2.40 up 9.59% from its previous closing price of $2.19.
-In other words, the price has increased by $+0.2100 from its previous closing price.
-On the day, 2159821 shares were traded.
-RENT stock price reached its highest trading level at $2.5799 during the session, while it also had its lowest trading level at $2.1900.
+In the latest session, Rent the Runway Inc. (NASDAQ: RENT) closed at $2.23 down -12.20% from its previous closing price of $2.54.
+In other words, the price has decreased by -$0.3100 from its previous closing price.
+On the day, 1333519 shares were traded.
+RENT stock price reached its highest trading level at $2.5600 during the session, while it also had its lowest trading level at $2.2300.

 Click Here to Download the FREE Report.